Fujifilm X-T2 vs Nikon D850

-The Fujifilm X-T2 and the Nikon D850 are two digital cameras that were announced, respectively, in July 2016 and July 2017.
+The Fujifilm X-T2 and the Nikon D850 are two digital cameras that were officially introduced, respectively, in July 2016 and July 2017.
 The X-T2 is a mirrorless interchangeable lens camera, while the D850 is a DSLR.
-The cameras are based on an APS-C (X-T2) and a full frame sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 45.4 MP.
+The cameras are based on an APS-C (X-T2) and a full frame (D850) sensor.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 45.4 MP.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T2 and the Nikon D850.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the X-T2 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is considerably larger (48 percent) than the Fujifilm X-T2.
 Moreover, the D850 is substantially heavier (98 percent) than the X-T2.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.